Review of the Insurance (Prudential Supervision) Act 2010

 The Reserve Bank released an Issues Paper: Review of the Insurance (Prudential Supervision) Act 2010 in respect of the Review.

 - the rationale for the review;

 - the intended process for the review, and

 - a range of potential issues identified by the Reserve Bank that could be taken forward under the review.

 In April 2016, the Reserve Bank released the Terms of reference for a review of the Insurance (Prudential Supervision) Act 2010 (IPSA).

 The Reserve Bank considers that the current legislative purposes of IPSA remain appropriate.
 The review will therefore be undertaken in the context of these purposes being to:

 - promote the maintenance of a sound and efficient insurance sector; and

 - promote public confidence in the insurance sector.

 In addition to the formal engagement process the Reserve Bank welcomes comments or feedback on the operation of IPSA at any time.
-The Reserve Bank encourages stakeholders to submit issues they may have identified with the operation of the Act or areas where they consider that the costs imposed by the Act outweigh benefits.
 If you would like to contact us, please email: [email protected].